Lokomotywownia Kraków Płaszów

 THE ABANDONED TRAIN REPAIR SHOP IN POLAND

-This site, Lokomotywownia Kraków Płaszów, is an abandoned train repair workshop in the Polish town Kraków.
+This site, Lokomotywownia Kraków Płaszów, is an abandoned train repair workshop in the Polish town of Kraków.

 From diesel to electric

-Diesel locomotives were serviced and maintained here until 2009, then PKP Cargo decided to close down the workshop.
-However, in 2011, Kraków-Płaszów was reopened.
-The rectangular hall has been taken over by the ‘Kraków Przewozy Regionalne’, which performs inspection inspections of electric traction units here.
-On 13 June 2011, the historical buildings were added to the list of monuments.
-Although locomotives have not been served in this place for a long time, you can find them here, abandoned and decaying.
-They were owned by a would-be museum of rolling stock.
-In the end, the museum was not opened, and the rolling stock was stored here.
+Until 2009, this location served as a maintenance and service center for diesel locomotives.
+However, PKP Cargo made the decision to close down the workshop.
+In 2011, Kraków-Płaszów reopened, and the rectangular hall was taken over by ‘Kraków Przewozy Regionalne,’ which now inspects electric traction units here.
+On June 13, 2011, the historical buildings were officially listed as monuments.
+Although locomotives haven’t been serviced here in quite some time, you can still find them abandoned and decaying.
+These locomotives were originally intended for a museum of rolling stock, but the museum never opened, and the rolling stock remains stored here.

 Locs

-A third rusty loc on this site, the TKt48-167.
+A third rusty locomotive on this site, the TKt48-167.
 It was produced in 1956 and served in Sucha Beskidzka, and then in Jasło.
-Later, in 1987, the loc was set as a monument in the very center of Lokomotywownia Kraków Płaszów, between the two roundhouses.
+Later, in 1987, the locomotive was set as a monument in the very center of Lokomotywownia Kraków Płaszów, between the two roundhouses.
 I visited ‘Lokomotywownia Kraków Płaszów’ in 2017.